Sparrowium/Documentation/Computer Networking/Terminology.md

 - [flapped]: The last time when it went down and came back up.

-- [IRB]: Integrated Routing and Bridging
+- [IRB]: Integrated Routing and Bridging.

+- [LLDP]: Local Link Discovery Protocol.